 Scientific rigor and transparency are key factors in making research outcomes more impactful.
 However, increasing rigor often requires that researchers and labs implement new practices and learn new tools.
 The good news is that the Center for Open Science (COS) offers a variety of training modules to help you navigate this complexity.

-We have developed a robust, pragmatic curriculum, curated from use cases developed in collaboration with the community of open researchers we engage, continuously iterating to bring forth new use cases, examples and workflows.
+We have developed a robust, hands-on, pragmatic curriculum, curated from use cases developed in collaboration with the community of open researchers we engage, continuously iterating to bring forth new use cases, examples and workflows.

 COS provides a template flyer and logos available for you to freely distribute.

 COS generates standard anonymous surveys for workshop participants, delivered both before and after the event, to gauge their existing familiarity with the concepts and tools discussed, the impact of the workshop on their intention to implement various reproducibility-related practices in their research, and their general interest in additional training on these topics.
 We are happy to share these survey results with event organizers and/or integrate the questions into any existing training survey/feedback processes on campus.